Wivik/linux-explained/book/01-06-chapter-6.md

 $ cat file | less
 ```

 These three examples are shell pipeline.
 They're recognizable by the usage of the pipe `|` character.
-These pipelines allow to create a [one-liner program](https://en.wikipedia.org/wiki/One-liner_program), a program that performs its action with only one line of code.
+These pipelines allow to create a one-liner program[^onelinerprogram], a program that performs its action with only one line of code.
 The one-liners are quite a special culture in the shell scripting word, with a lot of challenges to perform complexe tasks in one line of code.
 That's a complexe and intellectually rewarding effort, but sometimes it can also be very difficult to read and understand.

 Here is the workflow used by the Shell to process this command :